varnishcache/varnish-cache/doc/sphinx/tutorial/peculiarities.rst

 -------------

 There are a couple of things that are different with Varnish Cache, as opposed to other programs.
 One thing you've already seen - VCL.
-In this section we provide a very quick tour of other pecularities you need to know about to get the most out of Varnish.
+In this section we provide a very quick tour of other peculiarities you need to know about to get the most out of Varnish.

 Configuration
 ~~~~~~~~~~~~~